Plutonomicon/plutonomicon/builtin-data.md

   | B ByteString
 ```

-> Aside: The Plutarch synonym to `BuiltinData`/`Data` is `PData`.
-The functions you need to manually work with it are exported from `Plutarch.Builtin`.
+> Aside: The *direct* Plutarch synonym to `BuiltinData`/`Data` is `PData`.
+However, you should prefer `PAsData` as it also preserves type information.
+The functions you need to manually work with these are exported from `Plutarch.Builtin`.

 We discuss each of these constructors, and how to work with them, in the following sections.